vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 This integration downloads the waste collection schedule from most of the collection companies, in the Netherlands, and generates entities in Home Assistant with the next pick-up date for each type of bin.

-I created a [separated blog post page](../homeassistant/homeassistant_hacs_afvalbeheer) about this integration and how I implemented it.
+I created a [separate blog post page](../homeassistant/homeassistant_hacs_afvalbeheer) about this integration and how I implemented it.
 Also with extra missing functionality for me, I have the number of days and sorted by the pickup date with the help of custom countdown helper entities.